-Following the popularity earlier this year of the Channel 4 series It’s A Sin and the New York-based series Pose before that, it seems like this year more people have been talking about HIV, AIDS and how it effected people in the 80s and 90s.
+Following the popularity earlier of the Channel 4 series It’s A Sin in 2021 and the New York-based series Pose before that, it seemed like more people had been talking about HIV, AIDS in 2021 and how it affected people in the 80s and 90s.
 But in the 35 years since the ‘Don’t Die of Ignorance’ TV campaign first made people aware of the virus, a lot has changed in the world of HIV medicine.

 Since the late 90s, the availability of highly active antiretroviral treatment (sometimes known as HAART) has meant that, for those able to access it, HIV has become more like a chronic condition than the fatal infection we’ve seen on our screens.

 Effective HIV treatment stops the virus from reproducing itself, meaning that today people diagnosed in the UK who start treatment soon after can expect to live as long as someone without the virus.
 Not only that, but when the levels of virus get so low that the usual tests cannot detect it in someone’s blood, there is another benefit: the virus cannot be passed on.
 When the virus is undetectable, it is untransmittable – you might see this summarised as U=U.

 Nowadays when you’re on meds, you’re undetectable, you can live a normal life.
 He takes his pills when he needs to… and that’s that.

 We were interested in what this development has meant for people living with HIV and their partners.
 To find out, we spoke to 30 gay and bisexual men in the UK in relationships, where one partner was HIV positive and the other HIV negative.
 These are sometimes called magnetic, serodifferent or serodiscordant relationships.
 Watch the video below to see what they said.